fransamsing/RAL_RNAseq/README.md

-# Workflow for RAL hemocytes RNAseq dataset
+# RNAseq workflow for RAL hemocytes data
 This workflow will align raw RNAseq reads to the *P.monodon* transcriptome using **Salmon** and the following pipeline:
 ![Image of workflow](https://github.com/fransamsing/Salmon_align/blob/master/Docs/Analysis_pipeline.png)
 First, download and clone this github directory into your home directory in Pearcey using: